funkybob/imgsize/README.md

 This library goes a step further, determining the pixel dimensions of an image, based on the type determined by imghdr.

+When known, a 'mime' key will hold the MIME-type for this image format.

 ## Usage:

     >>> import imgsize